According to the CIPD’s 2016 Absence Management Survey, the amount of days lost to sickness equals 7.5 days a year per employee on average.

 The facts are that a ‘four generation’ workforce is inevitable and a supportive management team will see fewer problems hidden behind recurrent stomach bugs and colds.

-Good absence management policy will list actions and procedures such as who to phone when by, certification requirements, clarifications of contractual sick pay and statutory sick pay etc. The policy must be accessible and communicated to all employees.
+A good absence management policy will list actions and procedures.
+It should contain information such as who to phone, certification requirements, clarifications of contractual sick pay and statutory sick pay etc. The policy must be accessible and communicated to all employees.

 Keep on top of issues to avoid investigating aged claims.
 It’s vital to make sure that staff understand the impact of BOTH absenteeism AND presenteeism.
 Get the info out fast and regularly to the manager too so that it can be acted upon.